OzanYasin/git-and-github-bootcamp/README.md

 In addition, Git initializes a new repository on your machine, giving you access to the full Git history of the cloned project.

 > Make sure you are not inside of a repo when you clone!

+## Permissions?

+**Anyone can clone a repository from Github**, provided the repo is public.
+You do not need to be an owner or collaborator to clone the repo locally to your machine.
+You just need the URL from Github.

+Pushing up your own changes to the Github repo...that's another story entirely!
+You need permission to do that!